kateloschinina/news_app_tech_test/README.md

 2. Origami technology allowed me to build a simple page with #### style, header and footer.
 At this stage it seemed reasonable to move towards API exploration.
 First of all, I have to do some spiking to understand how I can work with suggested APIs.
 3. I moved to TDD API exploration.
 After a number of attempts I was able to get all the necessary information from APIs using promises.
 Tests that test APIs pass.
 4. Server-rendered: created an Express part of the functionality.
 Moved all functionality there.
 Now it is calling APIs and displays information of the page.
+5. Couldn't stop myself from spiking a search functionality - took just a little bit.
+6. Cleaned all the styling - removed origami parts I don't need, put teasers in container, so that now you can see the topic of your search at the top.
+Changed the teaser type as this is the one that is currently used at real #### website.
+Next step - do all the test coverage for server-rendered part of app.